-Our audit procedures included a combination of tests on the relevant controls and substantive analytical tests and tests of details.
-These included, inter alia, tests to verify that the aforementioned controls operate effectively, including the information system controls, for which we involved our internal technology and systems experts.

-Also, we performed a detailed and case-by-case analysis of the main projects, based on qualitative and quantitative factors, in order to evaluate the reasonableness of the assumptions and hypotheses used by the Company, for which purpose we held meetings with Company personnel.
-In addition, we reviewed the consistency of the estimates made by the Company in 2017 with the actual data for 2018 and conducted other substantive procedures such as: detailed perusal of the most significant contracts and analysis thereof with management in order to obtain an appropriate understanding of the terms and conditions agreed upon; analysis of whether the revenue is properly recognised, taking into account the contractual terms and obligations vis-à-vis the customers; tests of details on a selective basis aimed at assessing the reasonableness of the estimates made by management, and the review of the most sensitive assumptions; and the performance of combined manual and technology and systems expert-assisted tests in order to obtain and verify the entries recorded in the revenue accounts.
+Our audit procedures included a combination of tests on the operating effectiveness of the relevant controls that mitigate the risks associated with cost allocation in the projects, as the basis for estimating the total costs yet to be incurred, and substantive analytical tests and tests of details.
+In this regard, we performed, inter alia, tests to verify that the aforementioned controls operate effectively, including the information system controls, for which we involved our Internal technology and systems experts.
+Also, we performed a detailed and case-bycase analysis of a selection of the main projects, based on qualitative and quantitative factors, in order to evaluate the reasonableness of the assumptions and hypotheses used by the Company, for which purpose we held meetings with Company personnel.
+In addition, we reviewed the consistency of the estimates made by the Company in 2018 with the actual data for 2019 and conducted other substantive procedures such as: detailed perusal of the most significant contracts and analysis thereof with management in order to obtain an appropriate understanding of the terms and conditions agreed upon; analysis of whether the revenue is properly recognised, taking into account the contractual terms and obligations vis-à-vis the customers: tests of details on a selective basis aimed at evaluating the reasonableness of the estimates made by management, and the review of the most sensitive assumptions; and the performance of combined manual and technology and systems expert-assisted tests in order to obtain and verify the entries recorded in the revenue accounts.

-Notes 11, 12 and 19 to the accompanying financial statements contain the disclosures and information relating to the Company's revenue by reference to the stage of completion.
+Notes 11, 12 and 19 to the accompanying financial statements contain the disclosures and Information relating to the Company's revenue by reference to the stage of completion.

-Contingent liabilities arising from commercial agreements
+Provisions and contingent liabilities arising from commercial contracts